In-Game-Collectables/IGC_Unity2021_URP/README.md

 ## How to use
 ### Step 1: Set Up
-* Input your API_key
+* Get your API Key from the [IGC Platform](https://platform.igc.studio/collectables)
-### Step 1: Capturing
 * Place *Capturer* Prefab within Scene and add the object to capture to the Target parameter within the _CharacterCapture.cs_ Script
+* Input your API Key in the *Capturer*'s API_Key parameter
 * Adjust the Height Offset within the prefab to point to the center of Target character
 * Adjust _Capture Radius_ to fit whole character within renders
+* Add all Layers the target is shown on to *Shown Layers*.
+Hide any other objects in the same layers during capture, or else they can also appear in the final model.
+### Step 2: Capturing
-* Use function *Capture()* within *CharacterCapture.cs* Script to export out all renders/files.
-This may freeze the game up to a couple seconds depending on the dimensions of the renders.
+* Use function *StartCapture()* within *CharacterCapture.cs* Script to export out all renders/files.
+This may freeze the game up to a couple seconds depending on the dimensions of the renders if Asynchronous Capture is not used
+    * If Asynchronous Capture is turned on, the event *onCaptureFinish* will be called when Capturing is finished
 * Renders/files will be outputed to *PROJECT_NAME/OUTPUT/Captures/*
-### Step 2: Uploading
+### Step 3: Uploading
 * Use *UploadCaptures()* within *CharacterCapture.cs* Script.
 This will upload all images and files within *PROJECTNAME/OUTPUTS/Captures/* to the API
-* The API will return a URL to the checkout page after the upload is complete
+    * The event *onUploadSuccess* will be called when the Upload is finished
+    * The event *onUploadFailed* will be called and give a string description on why the Upload has failed
-### Step 3: Checkout
+### Step 4: Checkout
-* After the upload is done, a texture of the QR code will be fetched from the API
+* After the upload is done, *onUploadSuccess* will be given a URL to the checkout page and a QR Code texture leading to the same page
 * The *Capture Checkout* Script has an empty function *UseQRTexture* to put any logic in needed to integrate a QR Code texture that leads to the checkout

 <br />

 #### Parameters
+* Character Capture > API_Key
+    *  API Key for the IGC Platform
 * Character Capture > Target
     * The focus of the Capturer.
 Will move cameras to spin around the origin of the Target
 * Character Capture > Capture Radius